 Measurement uncertainties can be divided into two distinct classes: random or statistical errors, and systematic errors.
-Systematic errors are things like the voltmeter calibration error mentioned above, or perhaps that you made all your length measurements with a metal tape measure that had expanded because you were in a much warmer room than the one where the tape was constructed.
-Systematic errors can be quite difficult to estimate, since you have to understand everything aboutyou're your measurement system works.
+Systematic errors are things like the accuracy of a voltmeter calibration or perhaps that you made all your length measurements with a metal tape measure that had expanded because you are in a much warmer room than the one where the tape was constructed.
+Systematic errors can be quite difficult to estimate, since you have to understand everything about how your measurement system works.

 Somewhat counter-intuitively, the random error is usually easier to estimate.
 It is due to some combination of the limited precision to which a quantity can be read from a ruler or meter scale, and intrinsic "noise" on the measurement.
 For example, if a radioactive source that gives an average of one count per second is counted for exactly 100 seconds, you will find that you don't always get exactly 100 counts even if your count perfectly accurately (no mistakes).
-About one-third of the time, you will get fewer than 90 or more than 110 counts, and occasionally (about 0.5% of the time)

-you will get fewer than 70 or more than 130 counts.
+About one-third of the time, you will get fewer than 90 or more than 110 counts, and occasionally (about 0.5% of the time) you will get fewer than 70 or more than 130 counts.
 If you make a plot of the distribution of a large number of 100-second counts, you will get a curve called a "Poisson distribution."
 Unless the number of counts is very small, this curve will be very close to a gaussian or "bell curve".
 Most random errors follow this kind of distribution.
 The expected size of the uncertainty in a measurement is described by the width of this curve.
-The limits that contain 2/3 of the measurements (± 10 in our example) are called the "1-sigma" uncertainty.
-If the errors follow the bell curve, then 95% of the results will be within $\pm 2\sigma$, and 99.5% within $\pm 3\sigma$.
+The limits that contain 2/3 of the measurements ( $\pm 10$ in our example) are called the "1-sigma" uncertainty.
+If the errors follow the bell curve, then 95% of the results will be within $\pm 2\sigma$ , and 99.5% within $\pm 3\sigma$ .

 You can often estimate the random error in a measurement empirically.
-If you can make several independent measurements of some quantity, you can obtain an estimate of the precision of each individual measurement.
-(The "independent" part is important: if you measure a length with a meter stick, and on the first try estimate 113.3 mm, you are likely to write down 113.3 on subsequent measurements as well, even if you can really only estimate to ± 0.1 or 0.2 mm.
+If you can make a few independent measurements of some quantity, you can obtain an estimate of the precision of each individual measurement.
+(The "independent" part is important: if you measure a length with a meter stick, and on the first try estimate 113.3 mm, you are likely to write down 113.3 on subsequent measurements as well, even if you can really only estimate to $\pm 0.1$ or 0.2 mm.
 One way around this is to have different people make each measurement, and write them down without looking at each other's answers.
 Or by yourself, you could start from a random point on the ruler each time and estimate the readings at both ends, then do all the subtractions afterwards.)

 The following example illustrates several of these ideas.
-In this example the resistance of a known $1000 \pm 0.01 \Omega$ resistor is determined by measuring V and I for several different voltage settings.
+In this example the resistance of a known $1000 \pm 0.01~\Omega$ resistor is determined by measuring V and I for several different voltage settings.
 The results are given in the table on the following page.
-The average value of R in this example is 1002.4Ω , so our final result has an error of 2.4Ω .
-The precision of any individual measurement of R can be determined by calculating the standard deviation:
+The average value of R in this example is $1002.4~\Omega$ , so our final result has an accuracy of $2.4~\Omega$ .
+The expected error of any individual measurement of R can be determined by calculating the standard deviation of the distribution: